LinuxForHealth/FHIR/fhir-bucket/README.md

 #### The derby.properties file

-Db2 and PostgreSQL are the preferred databases for hosting the fhir-bucket schema.
+PostgreSQL is the preferred database for hosting the fhir-bucket schema.
 Derby can, however, be used for development.
 The derby.properties file must be configured as follows:

 ```
 db.database=derby/bucketDB